Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 	* extend deepest condolences
 	* declared state of emergency
 		* implemented a version of the patriot act
-	* monitoring social media, phone interactions, etc across the EU
+	* monitoring social media, phone interactions, etc. across the EU
 	* Increased powers are temporary
 	* freedom of speech is still important
 	* measures should be proportional to threat level